zhaw-timetable/zhawo/docs/deploy.md

 $ npm install --global surge
 ```

+You may have to edit the domain in the npm script to your own.
+Make sure to add `https://` to force surge to always serve through a secure connection (secure connection is needed for service worker).

-From the root directory deploy to surge
+From the root directory deploy to surge.

 ```
+## On Linux/Mac:
 $ npm run surge-deploy

+## On Windows:
+$ npm run surge-deploy-windows
 ```

 Don't forget that the backend must still be deployed to the ZHAW server.